rguiscard/dflat.zig/README.md

 ## Know bugs:

 - Text field in search box does not work properly when modifying search text after first one.
 This is a bug from original dflat.
-- Pasting into empty document will crash.
+- Pasting into empty document will crash. (seems fixed).
 - The first item in menubar is not disabled when it should be, e.g. Undo in Edit and Search in Search.
+- Finding first component (window) to focus seems wrong.

 --------